John Mulaney: Kid Gorgeous at Radio City: Critical reception

 David Sims of The Atlantic was overwhelmingly positive in his review of Kid Gorgeous, noting that "Mulaney is one of the biggest powerhouses in comedy today" and that "Kid Gorgeous is another tremendous notch in his belt".
 Additionally, Sims draws attention to the increasing maturity of Mulaney's work, which he attributes to the comedian's "growing awareness that, as he's maturing, he's becoming a skewed version of the man he enjoys discussing most of all: his supreme square of a father".

 The AV Club's Dennis Perkins assigned the show an A− rating, proclaiming that Mulaney's writing is "as sharp as ever" and that the special itself is "stand-up as clockwork... and those gears are calibrated in some pretty impressive ways".
 Paste's Garrett Martin also refers to Kid Gorgeous as the "continuation of a winning streak", deeming Mulaney's "mastery of language" his "defining trait as a comic", and calling his delivery "as crisp as his tailored suits and tightly cropped hair".
 This perspective is shared by Dana Schwartz of Entertainment Weekly, who believes that "if you don't know who John Mulaney is yet, it's time to catch the heck up".

 Matt Zoller Seitz of Vulture, in a similarly positive review, suggests that Kid Gorgeous "might later be seen as a milestone in [John Mulaney's] artistic development".
-He praises Mulaney's self-deprecating, prematurely-aged stage persona, theorising that "Mulaney with white hair, liver spots, and some sort of mild periodontal disease will be pure comedy gold".
-Indeed, Ian Crouch of The New Yorker favourably compares Mulaney's stage persona with that of Jerry Seinfeld, stating that "Mulaney's jokes are similarly specific and urgent [to Seinfeld's], as if he is... reliving the trials of his youth with a grander vocabulary and more attentive audience to hear his complaints".
+He praises Mulaney's self-deprecating, prematurely-aged stage persona, theorizing that "Mulaney with white hair, liver spots, and some sort of mild periodontal disease will be pure comedy gold".
+Ian Crouch of The New Yorker favorably compares Mulaney's stage persona with that of Jerry Seinfeld, stating that "Mulaney's jokes are similarly specific and urgent, as if he is... reliving the trials of his youth with a grander vocabulary and more attentive audience to hear his complaints".